Bade Achhe Lagte Hain: Plot

 42 year old Ram Kapoor is an unmarried, wealthy, established, and well-reputed Mumbai-based Punjabi Hindu businessman.
 33 year old Priya Sharma is a diligent working woman and comes from a middle-class Mumbai family.
 Ram's stepmother Niharika only uses him for money and is responsible for creating misunderstandings between his parents Amarnath Kapoor and Krishna Kapoor when he was 22, which led to Ram's mother Krishna leaving the house.

 Ram's best friend Vikram is worried about Ram’s singleness and wants him to get married.
-Ram's spoilt half-sister, Natasha Kapoor, and Priya's brother, Kartik Sharma, fall in love and have to consider the Hindu culture taboo of younger siblings marrying before their elder siblings.
+Ram's spoilt half-sister, Natasha Kapoor, and Priya's brother, Kartik Sharma, fall in love and have to consider the taboo of younger siblings marrying before their elder siblings.
 Ram has yet to select a prospective spouse so the marriage of Kartik and Natasha must wait.

 Thus, Ram and Priya agree to the practice of watta satta although Priya dislikes the economic disparity between their families.
 Ram and Priya consider each other arrogant and quarrelsome.
 However they grow respect for each other with time and get married.
 Niharika is unhappy as Ram and Priya's relationship is improving day by day.

 Natasha always believed she was an unplanned child of Niharika due to her behaviour.
 She fears she won't be able to become a good mother so she aborts her baby and hides the fact from everyone that she was pregnant.
 She regrets it and becomes depressed.
 Priya's younger sister Ayesha starts blackmailing Natasha for showstopper position in Natasha's upcoming fashion show.
 Ram and Priya's trust in each other increases when Priya's ex Ashwin tries to cause misunderstanding but Ram exposes him without doubting Priya at all.
 Ram and Priya fall in love.